dylanpriceginno/Portfolio/README.md

 •	Achieved 100% data load for the go-live of the project.

-•	Validated data using front-end SAP and received commendation for 100% accuracy.
+•	Validated data using front-end SAP and received a commendation for 100% accuracy.

 ### Grayce – Lead Data Analyst 								August 2021 – Present